C Sharp syntax: Identifier

-Identifier names may be prefixed by @, which allows the use of reserved keywords as identifiers (for example, @class), but the @ is not considered part of the identifier's name for most purposes; @name and name refer to the same identifier unless name is a keyword.
+Identifier names may be prefixed by @, which allows the use of reserved keywords as identifiers (for example, @class), but the @ is not considered part of the identifier's name for most purposes; @name and name refer to the same identifier.

 Microsoft offered naming conventions for identifiers in C#, recommending the use of PascalCase for the names of types and most type members, and camelCase for variables and for private or internal fields.
 These naming conventions are not enforced by the language.

-Keywords

 Keywords

 Keywords are words with syntactic meaning.
 The language has two types of keyword — contextual and reserved.
 Reserved keywords such as false or byte may only be used as keywords.
 Contextual keywords such as where or from are treated as keywords only in certain situations.
 If an identifier is needed that matches a reserved keyword, it is prefixed by an @ sign to distinguish it.
 For example, @out is interpreted as an identifier, whereas out is a keyword.
 This syntax facilitates reuse of .NET code written in other languages.

 The following C# keywords are reserved words, of which there are 77.